 Gangs speak a language of their own.
 Church: a gang’s weekly meeting.
 Blocking: gang sex or gang rape of women.
 Taxing: extorting money for a perceived offence or for performance of a service such as protection.
 Prospect: an unpatched gang recruit.
 1% or ‘one percenter’: a member of an outlaw motorcycle club, as opposed to a legitimate motorcycle club.
 Ridgies (from the word ‘originals’): a member’s ‘original’ jeans, which are never washed and become sewn together as they disintegrate.
 Patch: a gang emblem, usually sewn onto the back of a leather or denim vest or jacket.

 The modern gang is often linked to urban poverty, and social exclusion based around class, religion, or ethnicity.
-Gangs usually form among groups of young men who feel alienated from mainstream society, are denied decent job prospects, lead otherwise uneventful lives, have poor parental role models, and lack structured adult involvement.
+Gangs usually form among groups of young men who feel alienated from mainstream society, are denied decent job prospects, lead otherwise uneventful lives, have poor parental role models, and have lacked structured adult involvement during their developmental years.
 The youth gang is a form of demonstrative rebellion by young men who feel excluded from mainstream society.
 Gangs provide these men and their female associates with a sense of family and belonging that has frequently been absent from their childhoods.
 Membership gives meaning to life, shelter in times of need, and protection from other gangs and from abusive or predatory adults.
 Gangs also provide parties, cheap drugs and alcohol, and involvement in various forms of criminal activity.

 Many gangs and gang members are associated with crime, but not all members lead criminal lifestyles.
 Research indicates that gangs form a continuum, from law-abiding legitimate groups to organised crime networks, with an array of groups in between.